Key Highlights

 Express Entry: The CEC is managed under the Express Entry system, a points-based system that ranks candidates based on factors like age, education, language proficiency, and work experience.
 Having a Canadian master's degree and Canadian work experience significantly increases a candidate's score, improving their chances of receiving an Invitation to Apply for PR.

-2025 Industry Trends and Latest Developments
+2026 Industry Trends and Latest Developments in Canada's Master's Programs

 The Canadian educational and immigration landscape is dynamic, with continuous updates to better serve international students and the country's economic needs.
 Staying informed about the latest trends and policy changes is crucial for a successful application.